GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 thermal stability

-The ability of an organic heat transfer fluid to resist chemical decomposition at high temperatures.
+ability of organic heat transfer fluids to resist chemical decomposition at high temperatures

-Note: As the temperature increases, chemical reactions or molecular rearrangements occur in the organic heat transfer fluid.
-The resulting gaseous decomposition products, components with low boiling point, components with high boiling point, and nonvolatile decomposition products will affect the performance of the organic heat transfer fluid.
+Note: As the temperature increases, organic heat transfer fluids will undergo chemical reactions or molecular rearrangements, and the generated gaseous decomposition products, components with low boiling point, components with high boiling point, and nonvolatile decomposition products will affect the service performance of organic heat transfer fluids.

 3.8